gonzalobd/FlumeTwitterSource/README.md

           > hadoop fs -mkdir /flume
           > hadoop fs -mkdir /flume/eventsTwitter
           > hadoop fs -chmod -R 777 /flume/
+          > hadoop fs -chmod -R 777 /flume/eventsTwitter

+ To get access to Twitter source we need an account on https://apps.twitter.com/.
+In "Create a new App" we get our access tokens needed.
  And finally we have to start zookeeper and kafka services and create the topic "twitter".
+In our kafka folder:

+          > bin/zookeeper-server-start.sh -daemon config/zookeeper.properties
+          > bin/kafka-server-start.sh -daemon config/server.properties
+          > bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic twitter

 # Runing

  Then we have to go to our flume directory copy our twitter.conf in /conf and run the following shell command:

+           > flume-ng agent --conf conf --conf-file twitter.conf --name twitter -Dflume.root.logger=INFO,console